Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-28-chainable-options.md

 That happens because we use [Intersection types](https://www.typescriptlang.org/docs/handbook/2/objects.html#intersection-types), or in other words `&`.

-We will use [Mapped types](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html) to add key and value without `&`:
+We can use [Mapped types](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html) to add key and value without `&`:

 ```typescript title="Hack with Flatten type"
 type AddOption<ParsedConfig, Key extends string, Value> = {